gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 There was one caveat, however: quoting and typecasting.
 To do that we used the [`quote`](https://github.com/rails/rails/blob/v4.2.5.1/activerecord/lib/active_record/connection_adapters/abstract/quoting.rb#L8) method from `ActiveRecord::ConnectionAdapters::Quoting` module.

-With that in mind, he source for the class would look like this:
+With that in mind, the source for the class ended up being similar to the following:

 ```ruby
 class RawSQL